courthub74/NBA-Oracle/README.md

 #### What I Learned
 - Widget creation
-- Making graphics appear on canvas
+- Making graphics appear at the push of a button
 - API integration
 - Parsing and Routing JSON data